Goblok0/DataVisualisationProject/README2.md

 The MyAnimeList website gives a great documentation tool to keep track of the anime series you've seen, dropped or planned to watch. however it does not give a lot of insight into your preferences and watch patterns, especially when the account owner has seen +100 different series.

 ### Solution
 Visualizing specific details to give a better insight into the account holder's preferences.
-Specifically genre preferences and seasonal preferences
+Specifically genre preferences and seasonal preferences.

+The MVP would be the horizontal bar chart, with the other visualization giving more details or other aspects of the user's viewing habits

 ![alt text](doc/prop2.2_figure.png)